A fully precessing higher-mode surrogate model of effective-one-body waveforms: Results

-In the following we discuss match results for the training and validation sets at a total of $50 \msun$ and $200 \msun$ as shown in Figs.~\ref{fig:train_match}, \ref{fig:valid_match}, \ref{fig:train_match_200}, and~\ref{fig:valid_match_200}.
+We show the results for the smallest and largest of the total masses ($50 \msun$ and $200 \msun$) for the fixed inclination of $60^{0}$ for the training set in Figs.~\ref{fig:train_match}, \ref{fig:valid_match}, \ref{fig:train_match_200}, and~\ref{fig:valid_match_200} respectively.
 In each of these figures, we show scatter plots in mass-ratio, effective aligned and precession spin parameters to better understand the distribution of matches over the parameter space and thus learn about the accuracy of the surrogate over parameter space.

-We start with Fig.~\ref{fig:train_match} which show the matches between the surrogate and the training set of \seob waveforms at a total masses of $50 \msun$.
+We start with Fig.~\ref{fig:train_match} which shows the matches between the surrogate and the training set of \seob waveforms at a total masses of $50 \msun$.
 We see that the surrogate is in good agreement with the parent model, with the bulk of the matches being better than 0.99 (or, equivalently, a mismatch of less than $1\%$).
-We find that only 68 configurations ($\lesssim 0.1\%$) in the training set exceeds this threshold.
+We find that only 68 configurations ($\lesssim 0.1\%$) in the training set exceed this threshold.
 We observe that configurations with high mismatches tend to have large effective precessional spin parameter $\chip$, slightly anti-aligned $\chie$, and cluster towards more unequal mass-ratios $q$.
 This indicates that the strongly precessing configurations are the most difficult to accurately model, and we discuss possible explanations for this in the conclusion.
 Matches calculated on the independent validation set shown in Fig.~\ref{fig:valid_match} closely parallel the result we observed on the training set.
-We find 53 configurations which exceed 1\% mismatch and overall the worst mismatch lies around 2\% as shown in Fig.~ \ref{fig:all_match_histogram}.
+We find 53 configurations which exceed 1\% mismatch and overall the largest values lie around 2\% as shown in Fig.~ \ref{fig:all_match_histogram}.